Leo XIII Institute, Milan

 Leone XIII Institute, Milan (Istituto Leone XIII), is a private Catholic primary, secondary, grammar, sport and science, and science high school, located in Milan, Italy.
 The school was founded by the Jesuits in 1893.

 Overview

 The coat of arms of the school includes the IHS of the Society of Jesus, the cross of St. George which symbolizes the city of Milan, and the seal of Pope Leo XIII of the noble Sienese family of Pecci.

-In 2008 the actor and former student Luke Barbareschi publicly denounced cases of sexual abuse against him in the 60s at the Institute, by a Jesuit priest.

 The current dean is Gabriella Tona, the first woman and the first lay person to perform this task in Italy.

+The school is best known internationally for being the alma mater for Carlo Acutis, who was canonized as a saint by Pope Leo XIV on 7 September 2025.
+The naming similarity between the school and the pope was noted by Fr.
+David Michael Moses.

+Controversy

+In 2008, actor Luca Barbareschi alleged that he was sexually abused by a priest while he was a student at the Institute in the 1960s.
+According to Barbareschi, the events took place from when he was from the ages of eight to thirteen.